9/11 Memorial Tickets And Tours In Nyc

 The most convenient and economical way to access the 9/11 Museum is to purchase these tickets online and in advance.

 One thing you should know before going to Ground Zero is that the 9/11 Memorial and the 9/11 Museum are different things.
-The Memorial is a memorial located on the foundation of what used to be the Twin Towers, and the 9/11 Museum is a subway facility below Ground Zero that houses an exhibit about the 9/11 attacks and their aftermath.
+The Memorial is a memorial located on the foundation that used to occupy the Twin Towers, and the 9/11 Museum is a subway facility below Ground Zero that houses an exhibit about the 9/11 attacks and their aftermath.

 To visit the 9/11 Museum, you only need to purchase this ticket.
-When booking your tickets, you must select a time slot in which to visit the Museum, which is usually about two and a half hours from opening time.
+When booking your tickets to the National 9/11 Memorial and Museum, you will need to select a time slot in which to visit the Museum.
+The average visit time is two and a half hours.

-With the Museum's APP, in addition to accessing interactive parts of the exhibition that you can not see otherwise, you can listen to a complete audio guide in Spanish so you do not miss anything.
+With the Museum's app, in addition to accessing interactive parts of the exhibition that you will not be able to see otherwise, you can listen to a complete audio guide in Spanish so you don't miss anything.

-Recommended if... you want to know in depth the events of 9/11 that marked the history of the United States and the world, with this combined ticket you will not have to take care of anything and focus on the experience.
+Recommended if... you want to know in depth the events of 9/11 that marked the history of the United States and the world.
+With this combined ticket you won't have to worry about anything and focus on the experience.

 St. Pauls Chapel, which survived the attacks.| ©Hellotickets